ginobilinie/codeBook/README.md

 164. cloneGraph.cpp: deep copy of a graph which may contain self-cycle or repeated connection (like, 3->4, 3->4).
 This is not hard, but I can learn a lot from it.
 We need a unordered_map to maintain information about whether each node has been visited or not. dfs+graph+deepcody.
 Concept of deep copy: open new memory to store the object or values.
 When there are pointers, we neede deep copy, otherwise two calls of deconstructor will be a problem.

+165. cloneGraph_bfs.cpp: same problem as 164.
+This time, I use bfs to do the deep copy of a graph.
+The important point is that a visited node doesn't need to visit again, which means we donot need to add it to queues once a node has been visited.

 # old
 for fun, forever